Ruth Fernández: Political life

-She was elected into the Senate of Puerto Rico, representing the district of Ponce as a member of the Popular Democratic Party.
+She was elected into the Senate of Puerto Rico, as a At-large member of the Senate from the Popular Democratic Party.
 Her loyalty to the party had been long standing: when Rafael Hernández Colón first ran for governor of Puerto Rico in 1972, Fernández sang a campaign jingle for his campaign.

 As a legislator, Fernández sought many reforms and better working conditions for the artistic class.
 She also looked after the needs of Puerto Ricans living in the United States; a tenement in The Bronx, New York, is named after her, Ruth Fernández Apartments.
 After her senatorial term was over, she served as a cultural adviser to Hernández Colón.
 In 1990, she was selected by Imagen (Image) magazine as one of the ten most powerful women in Puerto Rico.

 At one time she led Casa del Artista Puertorriqueño (House of the Puerto Rican Artist), an organization that vouched for the development of young rising Puerto Rican artists.
 Her controversial tenure, spanning over a decade, resulted in the granting of $500,000 to the organization with which it purchased Teatro Coribantes, a theater near San Juan's Hato Rey financial district.